MexrlDev/repo/Netflix-N-Hack/Developer-Folder/Researches.md

 Test automation library ttrlibs.js MiniMePlayer, sceneCapture, scenediff, simone, testrun, log scroll, automation runner, performance metrics, proxysec, DAS client

 ---

-9. Preventing Cross (X) from Resetting the App
+9. Preventing Cross (X) from Resetting the App (The Complete Fix)

-10.1 Default Behavior in Netflix NRDP
+9.1 Default Behavior

-In the standard Netflix PS4 environment, pressing the Cross (X) button does more than emit a key event.
+In the standard Netflix PS4 environment, pressing Cross (X) does more than emit a key event.
 Internally:

-· The framework (specifically the UI layer in error.js and its state handlers) binds X (key.enter) to actions like:
+* The framework (specifically the UI layer in error.js and its state handlers) binds X (key.enter) to actions like:
-  · “Try Again”
-  · “Retry”
-  · “Reload”
+* "Try Again"
+* "Retry"
+* "Reload"
-· These actions almost always call util.changeLocation(url)
+* These actions almost always call util.changeLocation(url)

 The call to util.changeLocation() triggers:

-· A navigation event
+* A navigation event
-· Reload of the application
+* Reload of the application
-· Re‑initialisation of the entire NRDP runtime
+* Re‑initialisation of the entire NRDP runtime

 This is why pressing X so often appears to reset the app.

-The critical distinction is:

-The reset is not caused by the key itself, but by the framework handler that listens for it.

-9.2 The Root Cause
+9.2 The Full Chain

-The full chain looks like this:

 1. User presses X
 2. nrdp.gibbon emits key.enter